 Although initially targeted at the financial sector, TCFD adoption has seen strong growth across all sectors, particularly among consumer-based sectors and heavy industries in both the N100 and the G250.
 TCFD adoption within the N100 is led by the automotive (60 percent), mining (50 percent) and TMT (45 percent) sectors.
 Still today, just one-third of the financial services sector uses the standard.
 When we look at the G250, the financial services sector shows greater participation (70 percent).
 TMT leads the G250 (75 percent), while the retail sector ranks third (71 percent).
 As ESG disclosures continue to gain momentum in capital markets, clear and consistent climate reporting will become essential for companies in all sectors.
 While growth in TCFD adoption has been strong, there is clearly room for improvement in this area.
 Figure 24: TCFD adoption by sector (2020-2022)

-20% Utilities

-Mining

-25% 34% Financial Services

-20% | 45% Technology, Media & Telecommunications (TMT)

-33% Forestry & Paper

-16% Industrials.
-Manufacturing

-Food & Beverages

-23% Chemicals

-Personal &

-Household Goods

-& Metals

-Transport &

-Leisure
+Base: 5,800 N100 companies and 250 G250 companies Source: KPMG Survey of Sustainability Reporting 2022, KPMG International, September 2022

-As countries make ambitious commitments to address the pressing challenge of climate change and sustainability more broadly, there are tremendous opportunities to redirect private capital to climate and sustainable finance.
+" As countries make ambitious commitments to address the pressing challenge of climate change and sustainability more broadly, there are tremendous opportunities to redirect private capital to climate and sustainable finance.
 Many firms are committing to ambitious decarbonization goals and pathways, while capital markets and financial institutions are setting reporting KPIs for sustainability-linked bonds and loans.
 In the last year, we have witnessed significant progress in addressing the ESG reporting 'alphabet soup' with the formation of the International Sustainability Standards Board (ISSB) that seeks to provide the foundation to move toward mandatory climate and sustainability disclosure.
 This is expected to bring much-needed consistency, reliability and comparability of ESG-related data and disclosure, while preventing greenwashing.
 We expect increasing pressure to move beyond GHG emission measures to other areas - such as climate adaptation, biodiversity, human rights, and inclusion - and across a broad range of sustainable finance instruments.
 We also see emerging trends in sustainability reporting focused on the material dependencies of firms on nature and society and how to value and report on it alongside financial returns.
 The challenge in emerging markets centers on the limited capacity for data collection, analysis and assurance, while demands are increasing - even on smaller firms.
 If the momentum is going to be successful in improving the impact of firms on the environment and society, then more needs to be done to support firms in the detailed work necessary to provide accurate, reliable data for reports that are also useful for business decision-making.
 The views and opinions expressed herein are those of the individuals and do not necessarily represent the views and opinions of the International Finance Corporation World Bank Group.

-Elizabeth M White Lead Sustainability in Development Impact Management International Finance Corporation World Bank Group
+Elizabeth M White Lead Sustainability in Development Impact Management International Finance Corporation World Bank Group 022 Copyright owned by one or more of the

-Martine Valcin Global Manager, Corporate Governance and ESG Advisory, Knowledge and Learning International Finance Corporation World Bank Group
+Martine Valcin Global Manager, Corporate Governance and ESG Advisory, Knowledge and Learning International Finance Corporation World Bank Group The view from: